 Welcome to my blog!
-I'm Jean Weiler, Registered Dietitian and Nutrition Services Manager, Hudson Hospital & Clinics.
+I'm Jean Weiler, Registered Dietitian and Nutrition Services Manager, Hudson Hospital & Clinic.

 March celebrates National Nutrition Month.
 This year's theme is "Eat Right, Your Way, Every Day," encourages personalized healthy eating styles* and recognizes that food preferences, lifestyle, cultural and ethnic traditions and health concerns all impact individual food choices.
 Registered dietitians play a critical role in helping people eat right, their way, every day.